 - Use a SOLID METAL spoon (wooden spoons might break!) to stir the cooked mochi so that the cooked and uncooked parts are evenly mixed

-- Cut the mochi into 6 pieces using scissors
+- Cut the mochi into 5 pieces using kitchen shears or scissors

-- Wrap the mochi dough around the prepared ice cream filling
+- Wrap the mochi dough around the prepared filling, pinching the end of the dough with your fingers to seal.

 Leave a Reply